wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.4.2 - 2015/06/04 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API

 = 1.4.1 - 2015/05/30 =
 * Fix - Update url of dynamic stylesheet in uploads folder to the format <code>//domain.com/</code> so it's always is correct when loaded as <code>http</code> or <code>https</code>